AWV2804/boilermate/README.md

 ## Getting Started

-To get started with BoilerMate, follow these steps:
+To get started with Boilermate, follow these steps:

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.